Bisexual Panromantic Relationships– Keeping Them Happy and Respectful – No Unicorn Hunters Allowed

 What are Your Boundaries?

-These are key to a satisfying threesome experience.
+These are key to a satisfying relationship experience.
 First you must identify them for yourself.
 Second, you must make certain that the other two parties are fully aware of them and, most importantly, agree to them in advance.

 Communicate your expectations and boundaries.
 Once you have established your boundaries, it is your responsibility to communicate them to both other parties who are to be involved.
 Here are some tips for doing this: